Choi-Tae-min/InfoColon/README.md

 # 📦 InfoColon

 This repository contains the classification dataset and related training utilities for the **InfoColon** project, designed for informative frame classification in colonoscopy.
+Please note that the code may undergo further revisions in the future.

 ---